OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 | Boxed | Separated |  |
 | ![Boxed](./img/sep.final.png) | ![Separated](./img/sep.all.digits.png) |  |

+On the `Boxed` step, we can see the relevant Regions Of Interest (ROI) have been identified.
+Then it is easy to copy them into new images, and process them for recognition as before.

 > `sample.05.22.py` is a work in progress.

 ### An example of objects recognition